v1

 You can create a release flow for a stage of your pipeline by clicking add release flow in the release header for the specific stage.

 Release flows are Northflank templates with specific nodes and handling.
-You can create and update release flows in a pipeline node in the template editor.
+You can also create and update release flows in a pipeline node in the template editor.

 Settings for a release flow in the Northflank application